yogin16/yogin16.github.io/_posts/2018-10-22-machine-learning.md

 - But if we add this assumption our learning problem's algorithms error is bounded by Hoeffding's inequality.

 _That is saying that the in-sample frequency can model the out-sample frequency.
-This where are generalizing the learning._
+This is where we are generalizing the learning._

 That means learning from the sample of the data set, we _can_ generalize the learning of function for whole input data space.